4dsoftware/reaR/README.md

 ## Prerequisites

 REA requires two packages to be installed with your R environment, rgl and wvtool.
 They are available on CRAN.
-To install, for example, install.packages('rgl').
+To install, simply
+_install.packages('rgl')_ and _install.packages('rgl')_.

 ## Example